Dhatrithabhanu/git-tasks/README.md

-This is task 11 of git commands
+This is task 11 of git commands.